jagadeep-mahendran/Find-next-greater-number-with-same-set-of-digits/README.md

 # Find-next-greater-number-with-same-set-of-digits
-Find next greater number with same set of digits
+ Here is the most simplest way ... more number of lines doesnt mean complex

 Input:  n = "218765"